 They were sitting on the sofa.
 Dad pointed to one of the chairs next to the fireplace.

 “How about you move that chair so it’s across from us.
 We need to tell you something.”

-Since it was too heavy for me to lift, I dragged the chair so it was across from them.
+Since it was too heavy and clumsy for me to lift, I dragged the chair so it was across from them.
 The coffee table sat like a divider between us.
 I sat down and didn’t say anything.
 Another thing Coach says is, ‘Sometimes you have to wait and see what kind of game plan the opponents are planning to use.’

 After quite a long silence, Dad started.
 “Well, I guess it’s better if I come right out with what we have to tell you, Tony.”